COVID-19 VACCINE R&D INVESTMENTS

 Data searches were conducted in English.
 Information published in other languages on R&D investments has not been included, and such data is likely to have been underreported.

-The dataset and graphics will be updated when new relevant information is found and/or new analyses are performed.
 Given that the dataset relies on publicly available sources, it may contain inaccuracies, be incomplete, or be out of date.

 Adrián Alonso Ruiz is the lead researcher for this initiative, responsible for data collection, curation, visualization and analysis.
 Surabhi Agarwal, Anna Bezruki and Marcela Vieira are contributing to data visualization and analysis.
 Suerie Moon is supervising the research and analysis.